-An undergraduate degree in business or finance and a master’s in law would take a potential CEO candidate far, since they would have extensive knowledge and understanding of business administration, finance and economics, and the legal aspects of running a company.
+An undergraduate degree in business or finance and a master’s in law would take a potential CEO candidate far.
+They would have extensive knowledge and understanding of business administration, finance and economics, and the legal aspects of running a company.

-You can start preparing for economics classes in college by participating in Beta Bowl, which offers financial literacy and business training.
+You can start preparing for economics classes in college by participating in Beta Bowl which offers financial literacy and business training.

 Those who pursue a degree in engineering don’t shy away from challenging subjects, and they learn to think critically and tackle problems head-on.
-This is exactly the attitude and skillset needed for a successful CEO.
+This is exactly the attitude and skill set needed for a successful CEO.
 If you look at hiring statistics, engineering majors also have a higher rate of employment and higher entry salaries, so a degree in engineering can catapult your success up the corporate ladder, as well as help polish off your future-CEO resume.

 Accounting and Finance

-An understanding of both accounting and finance will be necessary for a successful CEO, and for anyone going into either field of accounting or finance, you’ll likely get a dose of experience with the other, along the way.
+An understanding of both accounting and finance will be necessary for a successful CEO, and for anyone going into either field of accounting or finance, you’ll likely get a dose of experience with the others along the way.

 While these are more up the alley of a CFO, or chief financial officer, a CEO would need to be comfortable and familiar with both.
 A degree in accounting or finance should prepare you to get deep in the trenches of your company’s financial statements and help make key decisions to improve the company’s future and growth.

-Once you enter the real workforce after graduating, it’s going to be all about doing your best, making connections, and going above and beyond to fast-track your success and road to CEO-dom.
+Once you enter the workforce after graduating, it’s going to be all about doing your best, making connections, and going above and beyond to fast-track your success and road to CEO-dom.
 That said, a detour to start your own successful company along the way will only add to your impressive resume and further demonstrate that you have the required skill set to excel as a CEO.

 If you do choose the corporate employee route, it’s important to take advantage of any management training programs, leadership opportunities, and work-related organizations your company offers or promotes.
 This type of involvement will show just how dedicated you are to your work and that you do have what it takes to become CEO.